Chart Color Schemes

 Infrastructure

-Wallington has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Wallington has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 17 projects likely to impact the area.
-Key projects include SALT Business Park, Kingston Ocean Grove Estate, Bellarine Peninsula Tourism Infrastructure, and Drysdale Sporting Precinct Stage 2.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects likely impacting the area.
+Notable ones are SALT Business Park, Kingston Ocean Grove Estate, Bellarine Peninsula Tourism Infrastructure, and Drysdale Sporting Precinct Stage 2.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.